Literary Masters, Inc.

 would never find me here.
 Instead of a warm embrace, I am cold, alone for all time until time takes me.

-rain to cool my face, but my eyes remained dry.
-My tongue cruised over my lips, sliding in-between
+blessing rain to cool my face, but my eyes remained dry.
+My tongue cruised over my lips, sliding in-

-porcelain teeth.
+between porcelain teeth.
 My blond curls hung low, and I was too weak to push them aside.
-And darkness was the
+And

-I was not a monster.
+but I was not a monster.
 I was not created to be a monster.
-I cannot be this person, this thing, but what if I
+I cannot be this person, this thing, but what

-am?
+if I am?
 What if my circuits just snapped?
 What if I am my own worst enemy, but I have no answers.
-I’m
+I’

-just a broken doll lying across a steel floor, waiting to die, and the milky way flashed past the black, glossy
+m just a broken doll lying across a steel floor, waiting to die, and the milky way flashed past the black,

 I’m afraid.
 This was who I was, but that fear didn’t strike where my heart should be.
 Nobody was